BattModels/cgcnn/README.md

 python predict.py pre-trained/semi-metal-classification.pth.tar data/sample-classification
 ```

-Note that for classification, the predicted values in `test_results.csv` is a probability between 0 and 1 that the crystal can be classified as 1 (metal in the above example).
+Note that for classification, the predicted values in `out_dir/test_results.csv` is a probability between 0 and 1 that the crystal can be classified as 1 (metal in the above example).

 After predicting, you will get one file in `cgcnn` directory:

-- `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
+- `out_dir/test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
 Here the target value is just any number that you set while defining the dataset in `id_prop.csv`, which is not important.

 ## Authors